What Happens If You Don’t Spay or Neuter Your Pet?

-Whether you’re adopting a purebred dog or a cat from an animal rescue, the topic of spay and neutering is important to consider.
-There are many health and behavioral benefits to spay and neutering, and we want our pets to live as long as possible.
+Whether you’re adopting a purebred dog or a cat from an animal rescue, the topic of spaying and neutering is important to consider.
+There are many health and behavioral benefits to spaying and neutering, and we want our pets to live as long as possible.

-Did you know that people cohabitate with pets better if they are spayed or neutered?
+Did you know that people cohabit with pets better if their pets are spayed or neutered?
 Historically speaking, animals are much easier to live with after surgery, and that’s only a fraction of the health and behavioral benefits a spay and neuter provides.

 Dogs

 Unspayed female dogs can also cause a whole other set of problems — one big one being that they can get pregnant.
 From a health perspective, females are prone to pyometra, a uterine infection that can move into the bloodstream and be fatal, as well as mammary tumors.
-By spaying a dog before her first heat cycle, a pet owner can decrease her chance of becoming ill later in life.
+By spaying a dog before her first heat cycle, a pet owner can reduce her risk of developing certain health problems later in life.
 It also helps with unwanted litters — even under a watchful eye, you never know what might happen if your dog gets out.

 Cats